-I wrap a full length Ace bandage around my wrists, making sure that the wrapping is evenly over the underside crease in my wrists.
+I wrapped a full length Ace bandage around my wrists, making sure that the wrapping was evenly over the underside crease in my wrists.

 Set the weight a bit heavier than what you normally would (or think you would) for this equipment.

 Insert hands into the loop handles, setting the strap portion against the underside of both wrists.

 Of course, make sure the machine’s arm bars are low enough so that when you’re standing straight, arms straight, there is tension on your arms.
 Set the arm bar width accordingly.

 Now begin curling, the strap against the underside of your wrist, the bandage between strap and wrist.

 Do NOT let the fingers of the golfer’s elbow side bend in or curl (that is, start forming a gripping motion).

 You want to avoid a gripping motion at all costs, as gripping stimulates the medial epicondyle tendon.